johnnyt/gemstone-cookbooks/README.md

 Now run the following to setup your vagrant box (this also reboots the box for some GemStone settings)

 <pre>
-vagrant up && vagrant reload
+vagrant up && vagrant reload && rake ssh
 </pre>

-Now ssh in and run:

 <pre>
 startstone -N && sudo /etc/init.d/gs_fastcgi start